-The permitted technological purpose for this enzyme would be prescribed in column 2 of the table i.e. for use as a processing aid in brewing and the production of potable alcohol.
+The permitted technological purpose for this enzyme is prescribed in column 2 of the table i.e. for use as a processing aid in brewing and the production of potable alcohol.

-The permission would be subject to the condition, as prescribed in column 3 of the table, that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.
+The permission is subject to the condition, as prescribed in column 3 of the table, that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.

-If approved, item [1] of the draft variation would permit the proposed use of the proteinengineered variant of the enzyme cellulase (EC 3.2.1.4) sourced from genetically modified Aspergillus niger containing the cellulase gene from Trichoderma reesei as a processing aid in accordance with the Code.
+The effect of item [1] of the Schedule to the variation is to permit the proposed use of the protein engineered variant of the enzyme cellulase (EC 3.2.1.4) sourced from genetically modified Aspergillus niger containing the cellulase gene from Trichoderma reesei as a processing aid in accordance with the Code.

-Item [2] of the Schedule to the draft variation would amend the Note after the table to subsection S18-9(3) by omitting the existing dot point list in the Note (the dot point list) and substituting it with a new dot point list.
-The dot point list is a list of protein-engineered variants of enzymes that are listed in the table to subsection S18-9(3) as permitted processing aids for specific technological purposes; and the new list would include 'Cellulase, protein engineered variant;' which would be inserted, in alphabetical order, in the table by item [1] of the draft variation (see above).
+Item [2] of the Schedule to the variation amends the Note after the table to subsection S18-9(3) by omitting the existing dot point list in the Note (the dot point list) and substituting it with a new dot point list.
+The dot point list is a list of protein-engineered variants of enzymes that are listed in the table to subsection S18-9(3) as permitted processing aids for specific technological purposes; and the new list includes 'Cellulase, protein engineered variant;' which is inserted, in alphabetical order, in the table by item [1] of the variation (see above).